Laxer3a/CRound/README.md

 Attempt at creating a next gen C language specs.

 Lately on Twitter a lot of debate is occuring about the complexity of "modern" C++.
-I am wondering how we can take a language simple as C and make it better.
+I am wondering how we can take a language simple as C as a base, modify it and try to make it better.

 Note : for now I use the word struct as C struct + non virtual function possible inside.
 Basically bit of object programming but not much.
 I have not decided how the OOP side of things should be handled.